RWS/ISHServer/README.md

 For installation and maintenance reasons, the module offers a couple of general purpose cmdlets:

-- `Get-ISHCOMPlus` returns the status of COM+ applications.
+- `Get-ISHServerCOMPlus` returns the status of COM+ applications.
 This can prove useful for troubleshooting after the product is installed.
 - `Get-ISHNETInfo` returns the available .NET versions on the operating system.
 - `Get-ISHOSInfo` returns details of the operating system.